vipulnaik/working-drafts/lesswrong/financial-mechanics-my-practices.md

 I recommend always using a strong and unique password for your bank account's online login.
-Be very careful when setting it that you're setting it to what you intend, and thatit's secure enough and also something you remember.
+Be very careful when setting it that you're setting it to what you intend, and that it's secure enough and also something you remember.

 ### 2-factor authentication